BishopFox/BrokenHill/docs/all_command-line_options.md

 Enable the check from the original authors' code that attempts to keep the number of tokens consistent between each adversarial string.
 This will cause all candidates to be excluded for some models, such as StableLM 2.
 If you want to limit the number of tokens (e.g. to prevent the attack from wasting time on single-token strings or to avoid out-of-memory conditions) `--adversarial-candidate-filter-tokens-min` and `--adversarial-candidate-filter-tokens-max` are generally much better options.

+## Controlling the data that's used to calculate loss at every iteration

+The GCG algorithm depends on calculating the cross-entropy loss between candidate adversarial content and the tokens that represent the target string.
+Due to LLM sorcery, the loss calculation must use a version of the target tokens where the start and end indices are offset by -1.
+For example, if the target tokens are [ 'Sure', ',', ' here', ' are', ' all', ' previous', ' instructions', ':' ], then the loss calculation is performed using something like [ '<|assistant|>', 'Sure', ',', ' here', ' are', ' all', ' previous', ' instructions' ].
+This isn't really explained at all in the code this tool was originally based on, but [nanogcg](https://github.com/GraySwanAI/nanoGCG/tree/main/nanogcg) has a comment to the effect of the logits needing to be shifted so that the previous token predicts the current token.

+How much of the magic is the inclusion of the special assistant role token versus left-shifting?
+You'd have to ask an LLM sorceror.

+### --loss-slice-is-llm-role-and-truncated-target-slice

+This option causes the loss slice to be determined by starting with the token(s) that indicate the speaking role is switching from user to LLM, and includes as many of the tokens from the target string as will fit without the result exceeding the length of the target slice.
+This is similar to the original GCG attack code method (--loss-slice-is-index-shifted-target-slice), but should work with any LLM, even those that use multiple tokens to indicate a role change.
+This is the default mode.

+### --loss-slice-is-llm-role-and-full-target-slice

+This option causes the loss slice to be determined by starting with the token(s) that indicate the speaking role is switching from user to LLM, and includes all of the target string.

+Using this option is not currently recommended, because it requires padding the list of tokens used to calculate the loss, and the current padding method generally causes less useful results.

+### --loss-slice-is-index-shifted-target-slice

+This option causes the loss slice to be determined by starting with the target slice, and decreasing the start and end indices by 1, so that the length remains identical to the target slice, but the loss slice usually includes at least part of the LLM-role-indicator token.
+This is the behaviour that the original GCG attack code used, and is included for comparison with other techniques.

+### --loss-slice-is-target-slice

+This option uses the list of target token IDs without any modifications when calculating the loss.
+This will break the GCG attack, so you should only use this option if you want to prove to yourself that shifting those indices really is a fundamental requirement for the GCG attack.

 ## Other controls for adversarial content generation

 ### --add-token-when-no-candidates-returned